-50.65 Analyze business performance deep-dive discovery workshop
+50.65.001 Analyze business performance deep-dive discovery workshop

-The "Analyze business performance" deep dive discovery workshop is designed to help your organization effectively analyze business performance using Dynamics 365.
+The Analyze business performance deep dive discovery workshop is designed to help your organization effectively analyze business performance using Dynamics 365.
 This session will delve into your current systems, processes, and pain points, and identify any gaps in the out-of-the-box functionality.
 The workshop will focus on understanding the overall strategy for analyzing business performance, key reporting requirements, budget definitions, and other critical policies.

 Assumptions